DIMO GraphQL Basics

 Constructing a GraphQL Query

-To construct a GraphQL query, use the to explore the nodes and how each resources are connected.
+To construct a GraphQL query, try out the interactive playgrounds for either the Identity API or the Telemetry API to explore the nodes and how each resources are connected.
 To understand how GraphQL queries are constructed, please check out this tutorial below:

 Sample Query